LilithHafner/InterLanguageSortingComparisons/README.md

 runtime.
 For high performing languages on this benchmark, the vast majority of the time is spent sorting (typically 80-90%).

-I choose to use a sorting heavy workflow rather than simpler microbenchmarks to increase fairness across languages and benchmarking styles.
-By running each workflow on the order of a second, benchmarking artifacts are greatly reduced.
+I choose to use a sorting heavy workload rather than simpler microbenchmarks to increase fairness across languages and benchmarking styles.
+By running each workload on the order of a second, benchmarking artifacts are greatly reduced.

 Some languages are given more numbers to sort than other languages, but these differences